elc45/celeri/Workflow-for-resolution-tests.md

    - Read NAF mesh geometry and boundary conditions using mesh parameters file `NNN` and triangulated geometry from `NNN`.
    - Generate synthetic slip/slip displacement vectors in multiple scenarios including but not limited to,

-       a.
-NAF with a uniform slip deficit rate of 24 mm/yr.
+       A. NAF with a uniform slip deficit rate of 24 mm/yr.

-       b.
-Most of NAF with a uniform slip deficit rate of 24 mm/yr.
+       B. Most of NAF with a uniform slip deficit rate of 24 mm/yr.
 Marmara with a top-to-bottom slip deficit rate of 0 mm/yr.

-       c.
-Most of NAF with a uniform slip deficit rate of 24 mm/yr.
+       C. Most of NAF with a uniform slip deficit rate of 24 mm/yr.
 Marmara with a top-to-bottom slip rate of 5 mm/yr.

-       d.
-Most of NAF with a uniform slip deficit rate of 24 mm/yr.
+       D. Most of NAF with a uniform slip deficit rate of 24 mm/yr.
 Marmara with a shallow (<7 km) slip deficit rate of 0 mm/yr.

-       e.
-Most of NAF with a uniform slip deficit rate of 24 mm/yr.
+       E. Most of NAF with a uniform slip deficit rate of 24 mm/yr.
 Marmara with a shallow (<7 km) coseismic sense slip rate of 5 mm/yr.

-       f.
-Most of NAF with a uniform slip deficit rate of 24 mm/yr.
+       F. Most of NAF with a uniform slip deficit rate of 24 mm/yr.
 Marmara with a deep (>7 km) slip deficit rate of 0 mm/yr.

-       g.
-Most of NAF with a uniform slip deficit rate of 24 mm/yr.
+       G. Most of NAF with a uniform slip deficit rate of 24 mm/yr.
 Marmara with a deep (>7 km) coseismic sense slip rate of 5 mm/yr.

-       h.
-NAF with random slip deficit rates varying from 0 to 24 mm/yr.
+       H. NAF with random slip deficit rates varying from 0 to 24 mm/yr.

-       i.
-Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
+       I. Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
 Marmara with a top-to-bottom slip deficit rate of 0 mm/yr.

-       j.
-Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
+       J. Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
 Marmara with a top-to-bottom slip rate of 5 mm/yr.

-       k.
-Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
+       K. Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
 Marmara with a shallow (<7 km) slip deficit rate of 0 mm/yr.

-       l.
-Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
+       L. Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
 Marmara with a shallow (<7 km) coseismic sense slip rate of 5 mm/yr.

-       m.
-Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
+       M. Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
 Marmara with a deep (>7 km) slip deficit rate of 0 mm/yr.

-       n.
-Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
+       N. Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
 Marmara with a deep (>7 km) coseismic sense slip rate of 5 mm/yr.

-       o.
-NAF checkerboard at 15 km x 15 km resolution with depth and along strike.
+       O. NAF checkerboard at 15 km x 15 km resolution with depth and along strike.
 The checkerboard should be regions of slip deficit with values alternating between 0 and 24 mm/yr.

-       p.
-NAF checkerboard at 10 km x 10 km resolution with depth and along strike.
+       P. NAF checkerboard at 10 km x 10 km resolution with depth and along strike.
 The checkerboard should be regions of slip deficit with values alternating between 0 and 24 mm/yr.

-       q.
-NAF checkerboard at 5 km x 5 km resolution with depth and along strike.
+       Q. NAF checkerboard at 5 km x 5 km resolution with depth and along strike.
 The checkerboard should be regions of slip deficit with values alternating between 0 and 24 mm/yr.

    - Plot each of these.
    - Write each of these to either a `.npy` or `.csv` file with descriptive names.
 They will be used below.